anisaaulia7/PemesananBurger-AndroidStudio-mobile/README.md

 * Android Manifest

 ## Contribution Scheme
 Anyone can contribute to the development of this application.
-Read the full contribution scheme here :shipit:
+Read the full <a href="https://github.com/anisaaulia7/PemesananBurger-AndroidStudio-mobile/blob/main/CONTRIBUTING.md">Contribution Scheme here</a> :shipit:

 ## Android Studio Setup
 1. On your phone, search Developers Option and USB debugging then TURN IT ON.